Engineering of Biomedical Systems (EBMS)

 The duration of unsolicited awards is generally one to three years.
 The typical award size for the program is around $100,000 per year with allowance for up to $200,000 per year for collaborative projects or those involving investigators from multiple institutions.
 Proposals requesting a substantially higher amount than this, without prior consultation with the Program Director, may be returned without review.

 INFORMATION COMMON TO MOST CBET PROGRAMS

-Proposals should address the novelty and/or potentially transformative nature http://www.nsf.gov/about/transformative_research/faq.jsp of the concept being proposed, compared to previous work in the field.
-Also, it is important to address why the proposed work is important in terms of engineering science, as well as to also project the potential impact on society and/or industry of success in the research.
+Proposals should address the novelty and/or potentially transformative nature of the proposed work compared to previous work in the field.
+Also, it is important to address why the proposed work is important in terms of engineering science, as well as to also project the potential impact of success in the research on society and/or industry.
 The novelty or potentially transformative nature of the research should be included, as a minimum, in the Project Summary of each proposal.

 Faculty Early Career Development (CAREER) program proposals are strongly encouraged.
 Award duration is five years.
 The submission deadline for Engineering CAREER proposals is in July every year.
-Please see the following URL for more information: http://www.nsf.gov/funding/pgm_summ.jsp?pims_id=503214
+Please see the CAREER URL here for more information.

 Grants for Rapid Response Research (RAPID) and EArly-concept Grants for Exploratory Research (EAGER) are also considered when appropriate.
-Please note that proposals of these types must be discussed with the Program Director before submission.
+Please note that proposals of these types must be discussed with the program director before submission.
 Further details are available in the Proposal and Award Policies and Procedures Guide (PAPPG) download found here.
 Grant Opportunities for Academic Liaison with Industry (GOALI) proposals that integrate fundamental research with translational results and are consistent with the application areas of interest to each program are also encouraged.
 Please note that GOALI proposals must be submitted during the annual unsolicited proposal window for each program.
 More information on GOALI can be found here.

 Unsolicited proposals received outside of the Announced Proposal Window dates will be returned without review.